Eligibility

 The academic statement of study should, in a factual and concise manner:

 a) Tell us your reasons for wishing to study at the University of Oxford, what your chosen course(s) of study is (are), and how this fits in your academic trajectory.
-Further, you may wish to explain how you hope to be stretched academically at the University of Oxford, and any academic support you imagine might be helpful.
+Furthermore, you may wish to explain how you hope to be stretched academically at the University of Oxford, and any academic support you imagine might be helpful.

 b) Demonstrate that you are able to, at a minimum, meet or exceed the specific entry and other academic requirements of the course(s) you have chosen.
 Tell us how you are prepared for the course(s) academically and otherwise.